Mina Tolu: Early life

+and a Masters in Conflict Analysis and Resolution from George Mason University.

-Activism and career
+Activism

+Youth and student activism

+While at University, Mina was elected as one of the student representatives for the faculty of Media and Knowledge Sciences, and contested the 2014 student council elections with Pulse.

 LGBTQI activism

-Tolu began advocating for LGBTQIA rights in 2010, starting with the foundation of We Are (LGBTQIA youth & student organization) at the University of Malta.
+Tolu began advocating for LGBTQIA rights in 2010, starting with the foundation of "We Are – LGBTQQI Youth and Student Organisation" at the University of Malta.

-From 2014 to 2015, Tolu was a board member and Co-Chair of IGLYO - the International LGBTQIA Youth and Student Organization (2014 - 2015).
-They were IGLYO's candidate for the Council of Europe Advisory Council of Youth (CCJ) during 2016 and 2017.
-They were elected to the Advisory Council of Youth where they worked on portfolios of mental health, counter-narratives and 'no hate speech'.
-In 2015, Tolu joined the staff team of TGEU - Transgender Europe as Communications Officer.
+From 2014 to 2015, Tolu was a board member and co-chair of the International LGBTQIA Youth and Student Organization (IGLYO).
+They were IGLYO's candidate for the Council of Europe Advisory Council of Youth during 2016 and 2017.
+They were elected to the Advisory Council of Youth where they worked on portfolios of mental health, counter-narratives and "no hate speech".
+In 2015, Tolu joined the staff team of Transgender Europe (TGEU) as communications officer.

 In 2016, Tolu represented Malta at One Young World Summit in Ottawa, Canada.
 They delivered a speech on trans rights and was a member on a panel about gender equality.
 Tolu spoke about challenging gender stereotypes, gender-neutral pronouns and stressed the need for gender equality to include transgender and gender-non-conforming people.
 During their speech on trans rights and violence against trans people at the One Young World Summit, Tolu spoke about TGEU's Trans Murder Monitoring project and called on the One Young World community fighting similar forms of discrimination, violence and hatred towards diversity to unite together and bring change in all these communities.

 In 2018, Mina Tolu joined the Women Deliver Young Leaders program, which is a global advocacy program that develops youth activists to work for gender equality and women's rights.
 They returned to local activism in Malta by joining the Pride Week events in the run-up to Malta Pride 2018.
 In August 2018, Tolu joined the Human Rights Conference at Euro Pride held in Stockholm.

 Environmental activism

-In 2015, Tolu coordinated the national referendum campaign SHOut - Spring Hunting Out (No campaign) for the Maltese environmental NGO BirdLife Malta that aimed to abolish spring bird hunting in Malta.
-The result of the vote was a slim victory for the Yes Campaign of 2,220 votes.
+In 2015, Tolu coordinated the national referendum campaign "SHOut" - Spring Hunting Out (No campaign) for the Maltese environmental NGO BirdLife Malta that aimed to abolish spring bird hunting in Malta.
+The result of the vote was a slim victory for the "Yes" campaign of 2,220 votes.

+Political career

+Tolu served as deputy chairperson of AD+PD from 2023 to 2025.
+In the 2025 party conference, Tolu was elected party treasurer.

 Recognition

 Mina Tolu was nominated and won the student award at the first LGBTQIA Community Awards in Malta, 2014.
 Their twin, Ludo Tolu, won the same award.
-In the same year, they were awarded Kokka Attiva by the University Student Council (KSU) for their work as a student at the University of Malta and was nominated for a JCI Malta young leader award.
+In the same year, they were awarded Kokka Attiva by the University Student Council for their work as a student at the University of Malta and was nominated for a JCI Malta young leader award.